RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/configuration/waveform.md

 parameter: `failafterwait`
 required: No
 default value: `False`
-description: Abort starting this domain if `waitforprevious` has expired and the previous process hasn't been declared started yet.
+description: Abort starting this domain if `waitforprevious` has expired and the previous process has not been declared started yet.
 This is useful to make sure the DeviceManager is started and all devices are ready before launching the waveform.

 parameter: `startretries`
 required: No